 Making the Casserole

-- Place in a large bowl, beat potatoes until smooth.
+- In a stand up mixer, beat potatoes until smooth.

 - Add salt and butter, blending until incorporated.